 Despite his hard-working, blue collar nature, Brown’s puck skills are seriously lacking and will prevent him from ever becoming more than a role player.

-Brown was dealt from the Toronto Maple Leafs to the Edmonton Oilers in March of 2013.
+Brown was dealt from the the Edmonton Oilers to the San Jose Sharks in October of 2013.